numfocus/gsod/2019/SciPy_ideas_list.md

 **How SciPy's documentation is built**: All our documentation and websites are built with [Sphinx](http://www.sphinx-doc.org).
 Sphinx generates static websites (so easy to deploy) and provides extensive functionality to transform plain-text *reStructuredText* documents to html, as well as extract and cross-link documentation automatically from docstrings in Python source code.
 Reference documentation follows the [NumPy docstring standard](https://numpydoc.readthedocs.io/en/latest/format.html).
 A detailed guide on how to document functions, classes and other objects can be found [here](https://www.numpy.org/devdocs/docs/howto_document.html), and how to build them [here](https://www.numpy.org/devdocs/docs/howto_build_docs.html) (note that the process for NumPy and SciPy is identical).

+**SciPy's approach to documentation work**: Documentation tasks and issues are maintained on our [GitHub issue tracker](https://github.com/scipy/scipy/issues).
+Changes to the documentation are made via pull requests on GitHub, and reviewed with our standard review process which is the same for documentation and code (see our [contributing guide](http://scipy.github.io/devdocs/hacking.html)).
+For any new features added to SciPy, comprehensive reference documentation must be added at the same time as code, including usage examples.
+We do not have an overall "documentation work plan" to fix holes in existing documentation and restructure the documentation for, e.g., easier navigation.
+The core development team drives and decides on doc changes as they are proposed; there is no dedicated "documentation manager" (yet, our project maturity is still increasing! - see, e.g., our [developer guide](http://scipy.github.io/devdocs/hacking.html) and [governance structure](http://scipy.github.io/devdocs/dev/governance/governance.html)).

 **Current documentation**:

 - Latest version (tutorial, reference guide, developer docs): http://scipy.github.io/devdocs/